-- The Criminal Justice Reforms, passed in last year’s budget, must be repealed and replaced with more realistic, attainable goals.
+- The recently enacted criminal justice reforms must be repealed and replaced with more realistic, attainable goals.

-- Rejection of any effort to legalize marijuana and other drugs for recreational purposes.
+- We reject efforts to legalize marijuana and other drugs for recreational purposes.

 - Law enforcement agencies throughout the state should be required to detain, for purposes of notifying federal authorities, any individual reasonably suspected of being in the U.S. illegally.

-- Law enforcement agencies efforts utilizing all effective law enforcement techniques, such as profiling, surveillance and stop, question and frisk that keeps citizens safe.
+- We support law enforcement techniques, such as: profiling, surveillance and stop, and question and frisk.